 Frank Edwards loved cricket.
 As a boy, he honed his skills on a rugged field at Barton Bay, a short distance from his home in Water Lane in Plymouth, Montserrat.
-He joined the national team as a teenager and played professionally for a decade.
-He also served as an umpire, administrator and mentor to dozens of other cricketers.
-But most of all he was a big cricket fan, and he could discuss the game for hours.
+He joined the national team as a teenager and played professionally for almost a decade.
+He also served as an umpire, administrator and mentor to many cricketers.
+But most of all he was a cricket fan, and he could discuss the game for hours.
 In March of 2017, Edwards was asked to select his all-time Montserrat cricket team.
 Although he was ailing at the time, he was in good spirits, especially when the subject of cricket came up.

 Edwards possessed a vast knowledge of the game.
 He played with, or watched, some of the most talented cricketers Montserrat has produced.
 Montserrat has been playing in the Leeward Islands tournament since 1913.
 Edwards was born in 1937, and although he followed the game all his life he admits it would be difficult to judge cricketers who came before his time.
 The lack of statistics and other archival documentation makes it even more challenging.
 For instance, Edwards said he has heard great stories about spin bowler Eddie Roberts, who starred in the late 1930s.
 “But I never saw him play,” Edwards said.